Helical camshaft

 A helical camshaft is a type of mechanical variable valve actuation (VVA) system.
-More specifically it is a camshaft that allows the valve opening duration to be varied over a wide, continuous, step-less range, with all of the added duration being at full valve lift.
+More specifically, it is a camshaft that allows the valve opening duration to be varied over a wide, continuous, step-less range, with all of the added duration being at full valve lift.

-In this article a “variable duration camshaft” refers to a camshaft with a design that is intended to replace a conventional camshaft in a cylinder head and operate the valves through conventional followers.
+In this article variable duration camshaft refers to a camshaft with a design that is intended to replace a conventional camshaft in a cylinder head and operates the valves through conventional followers.
 Further qualifications are: